zxdavb/home-assistant.io/source/_integrations/evohome.markdown

   default: 300
 {% endconfiguration %}

 This is an IoT cloud-polling integration and the recommended minimum `scan_interval` is 180 seconds.
 Testing has indicated that this is a safe interval that - by itself - shouldn't cause you to be rate-limited by the vendor.
-There is little value in shorter intervals, as this integration will automatically force a refresh shortly after any configuration changes.
+In addition, this integration will automatically force a refresh shortly after any changes that might change state.
+There is little value in using shorter intervals.

 ## Locations and Zones